Tony Gwynn: 1998–2001

 Calf injuries forced Gwynn to miss 44 games in the first half of 1999.
 At the 1999 All-Star Game at Fenway Park in Boston, he escorted Williams to the mound, and steadied his friend in throwing out the ceremonial first pitch.
 It was Gwynn's most memorable All-Star moment in his career.
 As he approached 3,000 career hits in July, two unidentified Padres said there was too much focus on reaching the milestone.
 Additionally, Jim Leyritz, after being traded from the Padres to the Yankees, said Gwynn lacked the "intangibles" of a team player.
 In the next game in San Diego, Padres fans gave Gwynn a standing ovation after he was removed for a pinch runner following his 2,994th hit.
 He approached 3,000 hits on the road, first playing in a series against the Cardinals.
 On August 4, he collected three hits, including a grand slam, to reach 2,998 hits, receiving a standing ovation from the St. Louis crowd after each hit.
 The following day, Gwynn collected hit number 2,999 in the same game that the Cardinals' Mark McGwire hit his 500th home run.
 Gwynn got his 3,000th hit on August 6 with a single in the first inning off Montreal Expos pitcher Dan Smith.
 He had four hits in the game.
 His 2,000th hit was also on August 6, which is also the birthday of Gwynn's mother.
-The milestone was delayed by a left calf injury that season which sent him to the DL twice, forcing him to miss 44 games.
-He reached 3,000 in 2,284 games, the third-fewest games among the 22 players to reach the mark behind Cobb (2,135) and Nap Lajoie (2,224).
+He was the 11th player to collect all 3,000 hits with one team.
+George Brett of the Kansas City Royals and Robin Yount of the Milwaukee Brewers had been last to achieve the milestone with a single team in 1992.
+Gwynn's chase was prolonged by a left calf injury that season which sent him to the DL twice, forcing him to miss 44 games.
+He reached 3,000 in 2,284 games, the third-fewest games among the 22 players to reach the mark behind Ty Cobb (2,135) and Nap Lajoie (2,224).
 No player born after 1900 got there in fewer games or at-bats (8,874) than Gwynn.

 Gwynn, who turned 40 in 2000, had a left knee injury that required his knee to be drained seven times before he underwent season-ending surgery.
 He was limited to playing just 36 of the Padres' first 71 games, and he started only 26 games in right field.
 He batted .408 from May 19 to June 23 to raise his average from .196 and finish the season at .323.
 Gwynn had microfracture surgery performed on his knee, which involved tiny holes being created to promote cartilage growth.